Robber takes chicken and waffles from California restaurant

 PASADENA, Calif.
 (AP) - A man who was refused service at a Southern California restaurant because he was not wearing a mask came back with a gun and robbed the eatery of chicken and waffles.

-The robbery occurred Wednesday evening at the Roscoe’s House of Chicken n Waffles location in Pasadena, police Lt.
+The robbery occurred Wednesday evening at the Roscoe’s House of Chicken and Waffles location in Pasadena, police Lt.
 Marcia Taglioretti told Southern California News Group.
 No one was hurt and the man got away.

 After being turned away, the man showed up with a gun in the kitchen at the back of the restaurant as security cameras recorded the scene.